 |Capillary refill||Normal||Prolonged||Prolonged with little refill|

-Assessment and subsequent desired treatment of dehydration is the most significant life-saving act medical personnel is expected to perform in management of pediatric diarrhea.
+Assessment and subsequent desired treatment of dehydration is the most significant life-saving act that medical personnel is expected to perform in the management of pediatric diarrhea.

 Ancillary tests are often helpful in reaching the correct diagnosis, but they do not bring about a drastic change in the acute management of pediatric diarrhea.
 They are definitely relevant in the long run to know the exact etiology and rule out predisposing factors, if any.

 |Routine blood investigations||Complete blood count is adjunct to confirming infectious etiology.
 Renal function tests and electrolytes are helpful in the assessment of hydration status.|

 |Stool microscopy and culture||The following points are noted:

 Leucocyte count (more than 10 per HPF) is indicative of invasive diarrhea.

 |Imaging||Ultrasonography, endoscopy are mostly reserved for patients with chronic diarrhea.|

 |Serum enzyme assays||Increasing a number of specific biochemical enzyme assays is available to accurately pinpoint the cause of diarrhea.|

 It is worth reiterating that the acute management of diarrhea revolves around the emergent maintenance of hydration status.
 The long-term management consists of the determination of the cause, inciting factors and correction of the same to prevent a relapse.